 Mary Reynolds is a prominent Irish Landscape designer and author.
 She is renowned for her nature-centric approach to garden design.

-Contribution: Mary contributes in emphasising rewilding and ecological harmony, inspiring a movement towards more sustainable and natural landscapes.
+Contribution: Mary emphasizes rewilding and ecological harmony, inspiring a movement towards more sustainable and natural landscapes.

-Social Media: You can get connected to her on Instagram.
+Social Media: You can connect with her on Instagram.

 Website: For more info, visit Mary Reynolds.